 Velas is a small village along the Western coastline in Ratnagiri district of Maharashtra.
 It is famous for its beaches and turtle festival which is held by the local people of Velas and local NGO Sahyadri Nisarg Mitra.
 During this Festival, Ghumrs get opportunity to experience rare turtle-hatching event at the turtle conservation site.
-Velas Turtle Festival 2018 dates was held from 24th March until 1st week of April.
-The turtle hatching period will approximately last from early March to April this year.
+Velas Turtle Festival was held from 24th March until 1st week of April in 2018.
+The turtle hatching period will approximately last from early March to April every year (Expected dates in 2019).

 Our nature camp to Velas beach to experience wonderful lives of Olive Ridley Turtles